David Elisha Davy: Life

-He was son of a farmer at Rumburgh, Suffolk, and nephew of Eleazar Davy of Yoxford, locally prominent as sheriff of the county in 1770, and the marriage of his stepdaughter with Sir John Rous.
+He was the son of a farmer at Rumburgh, Suffolk, and the nephew of Eleazar Davy of Yoxford.
+Eleazar was locally prominent as Lord High Sheriff of Suffolk in 1770 and acquired some local position by the marriage of his stepdaughter with Sir John Rous.
 David Elisha Davy was born in 1769, and was educated at Yoxford under Samuel Forster.
 He entered Pembroke Hall, Cambridge, where he took his B.A. degree as sixth senior optime in 1790; he was ordained as deacon in 1792.
 In 1803, on the death of his uncle Eleazar, Davy succeeded to his estate, and then took up residence at Yoxford, where he became a magistrate and receiver-general of the county.

 After 1815 Davy's estates were taken into possession by Gurney's Bank as security for advances made by them; but they were restored to the owner a few years before his death.
 Leaving Yoxford, Davy resided at Ufford near Woodbridge, and devoted himself to genealogical and antiquarian studies.